hydramod/autoR5-project-4/README.md

 - Wireframes designed using Wirify
 - Stripe for payment simulation
 - google smtp for email feedback
-- Autopep8, Pylint, CI Python linter we used to ensure code is up to standards
+- Autopep8, Pylint, CI Python linter, ValidateJavascript linter were used to ensure code is up to standards

 # Deployment